Tyrique1512/MedCare/README.md

 # Insights Summary

+## North Star Metrics

-In order to evaluate campaign performance, we focused on the following key metrics:
+To evaluate campaign performance, the insights focused on the following key metrics:

 •	**Signup Rate:** The percentage of people who see a campaign and subsequently sign up for a MedCare plan.